-The Bermuda Triangle is also one of the only two places on earth where the compass points to true north rather than to magnetic north, which has certainly confused navigators and pilots in both the past and the present.
+The Bermuda Triangle is also one of only two places on earth where the compass points to true north rather than magnetic north, which has certainly confused navigators and pilots in both the past and present.
 The other place is the "Devil's Sea", off the eastern coast of Japan, which is just as notorious as the Bermuda Triangle for mystery losses of ships and planes - so much so that the Japanese Government ordered an inquiry in 1955, and has subsequently declared it a danger zone.

 Add to this closeness of the Sargasso Sea, on the eastern borders of the Triangle, which has a folklore all its own, and you can see how easily the area fits its air of mystery.
 The Sargasso is a large area in mid-Atlantic, notable for its lack of currents, between the Gulf Stream which flows past to the north, and the North Equatorial Current.
 The Sargasso gets its name from the abundance of Sargassum seaweed which smothers the area.
-With no current to take it anywhere, the sea appears stagnant, and in the days before motorized engines, mariners used to dread being becalmed on the Sargasso, with its attendant legends of monsters, especially sea serpents (it's a main spawning ground for European and American eels), and rotting hulks of ancient ships.
+With no current to take it anywhere, the sea appears stagnant, and in the days before motorised engines, mariners used to dread being becalmed on the Sargasso, with its attendant legends of monsters, especially sea serpents (it's a main spawning ground for European and American eels), and rotting hulks of ancient ships.

 The Bermuda Triangle theory grew in notoriety from that one incident in 1945, but there was an explosion of publicity in 1974, when Charles Berlitz's book The Bermuda Triangle, was published.
-It became a best seller, selling around 10 million copies worldwide.
+It became a best seller, selling around 10 million copies worldwide, receiving extensive coverage in the UK press and serialised in the Sunday Express in February 1975.

 Berlitz's book promotes the unnatural and mysterious forces viewpoint.
-The first half chronicles the disappear-ances, both before and after the 1945 incident.
-In the second half of the book, he details a number of the theories which have been put forward, devoting one chapter to the dull, "no mystery" advocates, and four chapters to the supernatural argument.
-Luminaries such as J. Manson Valentine, an oceanographer, and the late Ivan Sanderson, a writer, are quoted at length, particularly Valentine, who is credited as a collaborator in the book's authorship.
+The first half chronicles the disappearances, both before and after the 1945 incident.
+In the second half of the book, he details a number of the theories which have been put forward, devoting one chapter to the prosaic, 'no mystery' advocates, and four chapters to the supernatural argument.
+Luminaries such as J Manson Valentine, an oceanographer, and the late Ivan Sanderson, a writer, are quoted at length, particularly Valentine, who is credited as a collaborator in the book's authorship.

-Sanderson was a supporter of the advanced underwater civilization theory.
-He also devised a word map showing twelve areas where most "magnetic space time anomalies" have occurred including the Bermuda Triangle.
-All are stored at around 36 degrees north or south of the equator (except two which cover the north and south poles).
+Sanderson was a supporter of the advanced underwater civilisation theory.
+He also devised a world map showing twelve areas where most "magnetic space time anomalies" have occurred, including the Bermuda Triangle.
+All are stored at around 36° north or south of the equator (except two which cover the north and south poles).
 Sanderson reckoned that the Bermuda Triangle was the most well-known because it is the most heavily used by air and sea traffic.